stenwt/librarium/docusaurus-librarium/docs/api-content/v1/27-metrics.md

 ---
 title: 'Metrics'
 metaTitle: 'Metrics'
-metaDescription: 'List of API endpoints that is used to get detailed metrics for different components'
+description: 'List of API endpoints that is used to get detailed metrics for different components'
 api: true
 paths: ['/v1/metrics']
 ---